Ukrainian native shares thoughts on Russia invasion - NewsBreak

 “It hurts my heart because I can hear the news, like other people dying, other people injured.
 It didn’t happen to my family or friends yet, but it can happen, so it’s horrible news.
 It’s really hard to talk about,” Miticheva said.

-At age 22, Miticheva has lived her entire life with the possibility of war looming.Bipartisan support in Pa. for tough sanctions on Russia
+At age 22, Miticheva has lived her entire life with the possibly of war looming.Bipartisan support in Pa. for tough sanctions on Russia

 As Russia began building up its troops surrounding Ukraine, Miticheva feared things would escalate.